FranciscoOssian/COVID-19-TRACKER/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This project is a site of peoples can see the covid-19 progress, with data about countries, grafics, news
+This project is a site of peoples can see the covid-19 progress, with data about countries, grafics, news See the project page in this link : https://franciscoossianfoln.github.io/COVID-19-TRACKER/

 ## Getting Started